rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-attribmapping.rst

              # Update to your Identity Domain from the Identity Provider details page
              email: "{Pt(/saml2p:Response/saml2:Assertion/saml2:Subject/saml2:NameID)}"
              expire: PT4H
-             # This would configure a maximum session duration of 4 hours, you may wish to set this to a SAML provided value
+             # This would configure a maximum session duration of 4 hours, you might want to set this to a SAML-provided value
              name: "{D}"
              # This value matches to the SAML attribute "name" by default.
              roles: